 - Determine why the patient has come to the stage of wanting to kill him or herself

-Once the patient is deemed to be at risk for suicide, then intervention steps must be initiated right away.
+Once the patient is deemed to be at risk for suicide, intervention steps must commence right away.
 These include the following:

 - The individual must not be left alone.